Updated on 2024-09-30 GMT+08:00

 • Node private IP (default)

-• Cloud server name: Use the custom cloud server name configured in Table 1.
+• Cloud server name: Use the custom cloud server name configured in node settings.
 Cloud server names may be duplicate.
 To prevent name conflicts, CCE randomly adds a five-digit random suffix to the end of each cloud server name.

 NOTICE:

-• The name of a node ECS can be specified as the name of a Kubernetes node only when the node ECS is created (managed).
-After the server is created or accepted into the cluster, the name of the Kubernetes node cannot be changed.
+• The name of a cloud server can be specified as the name of a Kubernetes node only when the cloud server is created or managed.
+After the cloud server is created or managed, the Kubernetes node name cannot be changed.
 For details, see ECS Names, Node Names, and Kubernetes Node Names.

 • Existing nodes in the cluster still use the private IP address as the Kubernetes node name.
 Newly created or accepted nodes can use cloud server names.